 In the 1960s, a young American biologist had a revolutionary idea about the evolution of life and the origin of modern cells.
-The cells of plants and animals contain tiny internal organs or organelles, specialized in obtaining energy from the Sun (in plants) or from oxygen (in animals).
-They are chloroplasts and mitochondria, respectively.
-For their size, their functions and the particularity of having their own little genome, these organelles are strongly reminiscent of certain bacteria.
+The cells of plants and animals contain tiny internal organs, or organelles, that specialise in extracting energy from sunlight and oxygen.
+They are called chloroplasts and mitochondria, respectively.
+Because of their size, their functions and the particularity of having their own little genome, these organelles are strongly reminiscent of certain bacteria.

-Could it be possible, the young biologist wondered, that these organelles were actually descendants of ancient bacteria, recruited in the distant past by other cells for use as internal energy factories?
+Could it be possible, the young biologist wondered, that these organelles were actually descendants of ancient bacteria, recruited in the distant past by other cells for use as internal power plants?
 A similar phenomenon was already well known and had a name in biology: symbiosis, an association for mutual benefit.

-The great problem in understanding the origin of life on Earth is that no one was there to observe it, thus the birth of the first terrestrial organisms will eternally remain the dark matter of biology: an unknown, open to hypotheses impossible to prove.
-Among them, symbiogenesis, or the endosymbiosis theory, is one of the most plausible and brilliant answers to explain the appearance of eukaryotic cells, constituents of every living organism other than bacteria or Archaea.
+The great problem in understanding the origin of life on Earth is that no one was there to observe it, so the birth of the first terrestrial organisms will forever remain the dark matter of biology, an unknown, open to hypotheses that are impossible to prove.
+Among them, symbiogenesis, or endosymbiosis theory, is one of the most plausible and brilliant answers to explain the appearance of eukaryotic cells, constituents of all living organism other than bacteria or archaea.

-The then-young author of this theory was scientist Lynn Margulis, née Alexander (March 5, 1938 – November 22, 2011) one of the most influential figures of twentieth century biology— and this despite the fact that her ideas (at the margins of established science) earned her a reputation for being unorthodox, if not rebellious.
-Intellectually precocious, her personal life was not far behind: by age 42 she had already been divorced twice, the first from astronomer Carl Sagan and the second from chemist Thomas Margulis.
+The then young author of this theory was scientist Lynn Margulis, née Alexander (5 March 1938 – 22 November 2011), one of the most influential figures in twentieth-century biology, and this despite the fact that her ideas (on the fringes of mainstream science) earned her a reputation for being unorthodox, if not rebellious.
+Intellectually precocious, her personal life was no less so: by the age of 42 she had already divorced twice, the first time from astronomer Carl Sagan and the second from chemist Thomas Margulis.

-Margulis admired the work of Charles Darwin, but felt that his Darwinist successors had failed to explain the unknowns that the English naturalist had raised, among them and particularly, the source of the variations that drives evolution.
-According to Margulis, random genetic mutations were not sufficient to explain the ability of biological evolution to invent new features in living things.
+Margulis admired the work of Charles Darwin, but felt that his Neo-Darwinist successors had failed to explain the unknowns that the English naturalist had raised, including, above all, the source of the variations that drive evolution.
+According to Margulis, random genetic mutations were not sufficient to explain the ability of biological evolution to invent new traits in living organisms.

 The young biologist went further and picked up on the ideas of pioneers like the American Ivan Wallin and the Russian Konstantin Mereschkowski, who had postulated the symbiosis between simple organisms as the creative force behind more complex beings.
 Her research was rejected by 15 scientific journals until finally being published in March 1967, without any initial impact.
-According to the British newspaper The Telegraph in the obituary dedicated to Margulis after her death in 2011, one of her funding applications for projects received the following reply: “Your research is rubbish.
-Don’t bother to reapply.”
+According to the British newspaper The Telegraph in the obituary dedicated to Margulis after her death in 2011, one of her grant applications received the following reply: “Your research is crap.
+Don’t ever bother to apply again.”

 But Margulis did not give up.
-In 1970 she developed her theory in the book Origin of Eukaryotic Cells.
-Over the years, symbiogenesis has been gaining experimental support; in the 1970s it was found that the genes of mitochondria and chloroplasts were more like those of certain bacteria than those of the eukaryotic cells to which they belong.
-And recently, a new study has come out that provides fresh and extensive credibility to the theory of endosymbiosis.
-A team of researchers led by evolutionary biologist William F. Martin, of the Heinrich Heine University in Dusseldorf (Germany), compared nearly one million genes of 55 eukaryotic species and more than six million genes of prokaryotes, a comprehensive analysis that is only possible today through the use of advanced bioinformatic tools.
+In 1970, she developed her theory in the book Origin of Eukaryotic Cells.
+Over the years, symbiogenesis has gained experimental support; in the 1970s, it was discovered that the genes of mitochondria and chloroplasts are more similar to those of certain bacteria than to those of the eukaryotic cells to which they belong.
+In the last decade, a study has given a major boost to the theory of endosymbiosis.
+A team of researchers led by evolutionary biologist William F. Martin of the Heinrich Heine University in Dusseldorf, Germany, compared nearly one million genes from 55 eukaryotic species and more than six million genes from prokaryotes, an exhaustive analysis made possible only by the use of advanced bioinformatics tools.

-The research, published in Nature last August, traces the origin of the bacterial genes that are integral to the DNA in the cell nucleus of higher organisms, including humans.
-And with respect to the possibility that these genetic innovations may have slipped into our cells via a long and continuous process of gradual random gene transfer, the results show that, by contrast, the bacterial footprint in our DNA is the product of an abrupt evolutionary leap corresponding to the acquisition of mitochondria (or chloroplasts, in the case of plants).
+The research, published in Nature, traced the origin of the bacterial genes that are integral to the DNA in the cell nucleus of higher organisms, including humans.
+And contrary to the possibility that these genetic innovations may have slipped into our cells through a long and continuous process of gradual random gene transfer, the results show that the bacterial footprint in our DNA is the product of an abrupt evolutionary leap corresponding to the acquisition of mitochondria (or chloroplasts, in the case of plants).

-“What we have shown is that the genetic contribution of the endosymbiotic ancestors of plastids and mitochondria to the genetic starting material of the eukaryotic lineage was much greater that anyone had suspected,” summarizes Martin to OpenMind.
-“Eukaryotes acquired genes from prokaryotes at the origin of mitochondria and at the origin of plastids,” he adds, which signifies “resounding support for the endosymbiotic theory.”
+“What we have shown is that the genetic contribution of the endosymbiotic ancestors of plastids and mitochondria to the genetic starting material of the eukaryotic lineage was much greater that anyone had suspected”, Martin summarised to OpenMind.
+“Eukaryotes acquired genes from prokaryotes at the origin of mitochondria and at the origin of plastids,” he added, providing “resounding support for the endosymbiotic theory”.
 For Martin “the case is closed.
 There is no acceptable alternative to the scientific theory that chloroplasts and mitochondria arose from endosymbionts.”

-Martin today recalls the arguments he had with Margulis, in which both disagreed on certain aspects.
-And yet, continues the biologist, “to be criticized by Lynn (and she criticized me a lot) was actually kind of an honour.”
-Deep down “only one centimetre separated us on these issues, while she was miles away from the Neo-Darwinists,” he recalls.
+Martin remembered the arguments he had with Margulis in which both disagreed on certain points.
+And yet, the biologist continued, “to be criticised by Lynn (and she criticised me a lot) was actually kind of an honour”.
+In the end, “only one centimetre separated us on these issues, while she was miles away from the Neo-Darwinists”, he recalled.
 Time and science have ended up proving the rebel scientist right.
-“I wish she had lived to see it,” says William F. Martin.
+“I wish she had lived to see it,” William F. Martin concluded.